mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 <!--METADATA_END-->

-The Goal: Install one OpenShift cluster.
+The Goal: Install one OpenShift cluster...

 - in an existing network (VPC)
 - the VPC should have at least one Local Zone subnet created
 - the installation should be finished successfully